About

 Bio

-Some life happened after college, and instead of attending graduate school, I started to work in restaurants full time.
-I ended up working in about 21 restaurants overall, mostly as a cook but also as a server, bartender, and front manager.
+Some life happened after college, and instead of attending graduate school, I worked in restaurants full time.
+Over the years, I worked in about 21 restaurants overall, mostly as a cook but also as a server, bartender, and front manager.
 I worked in fast food, a diner, a truck stop, a dive bar, a bistro, a steakhouse, various other casual places, and one fine dining Italian restaurant in the Seattle area.
+Sometimes I took second jobs, like working part time as a janitor at a YMCA.
 I moved around a lot—something like seven states and well over twice as many cities/towns.

 Eventually I applied to graduate school and went back to school in the fall of 2007.
 I worked as a reference librarian and as a cataloger at a small liberal arts college and built a digital library of nearly 40,000 photos for a photojournalism institute.
 I describe that process at Building the POYi Archive.
 I intended to work as an academic librarian but was encouraged to apply to the PhD program, which I completed in May 2013.